Bills improve to 10-3 with 26-15 win over sloppy Steelers | Times Leader

 By JOHN WAWROW

+Smith-Schuster and the Steelers weren’t asked about the dance — something the receiver does before most every game — afterward.

-The AFC North-leading Steelers (11-2) have lost consecutive games in six days following a 23-17 loss to Washington, and dropped a game behind the AFC-leading Kansas City Chiefs (12-1).
-Pittsburgh was still able to clinch its first playoff berth in three years before kickoff by virtue of the Miami Dolphins’ 33-27 loss to Kansas City earlier in the day.
+Then again, they have other concerns after dropping consecutive games in six days following a , and falling a game behind the AFC-leading Kansas City Chiefs (12-1).

+The were still able to clinch their first playoff berth in three years before kickoff by virtue of the Miami Dolphins’ 33-27 loss to Kansas City earlier in the day.

+“We’ve lost two.
+We’re facing some adversity.
+But we’re not hitting the panic button,” Roethlisberger said.

+“Offensively we’re not very good.
+We’re not playing good football and it starts with me,” he added.
+“I think this is a team that has got a lot of resilience and understands what it takes to win football games and understands what time of year it is and right now it’s unacceptable.”

-The Bills have won at least 10 of their first 13 games of a season for the first time since 1991.
+and have at least 10 of their first 13 games of a season for the first time since 1991.
+That’s a considerable switch from a team that had endured a 17-year playoff drought — which stood as longest active streak in North America’s four major professional sports — before coach Sean McDermott took over in 2017.

-Allen broke the game open by throwing touchdown passes 3:21 apart on Buffalo’s first two drives of the second half to put Buffalo ahead 23-7.
+The third-year player broke the game open by throwing touchdown passes 3:21 apart — a 19-yarder to Stefon Diggs and a 13-yarder to rookie Gabriel Davis — on the first two drives of the second half to put Buffalo ahead 23-7.

-He opened the third quarter by capping Buffalo’s eight-play, 68-yard drive with a 19-yard touchdown pass to Stefon Diggs.
-After the Steelers went three-and-out, Allen marched the Bills on a four-play, 57-yard drive ending with him hitting rookie Gabriel Davis for a 13-yard touchdown just inside the left sideline of the end zone.
+Johnson, however, provided the offense by stepping in front of Roethlisberger’s pass intended for Smith-Schuster and returned it 51 yards to put Buffalo up 9-7 with 52 seconds remaining in the first half.

+“Our defense stepped up big time, especially when we started out the way we did,” Allen said.
+“We’ve got a lot of guys that care about each other and we don’t want to let each other down.
+When we’re out there, we put it on the line for each other.”

 Allen upped his season total to 35 combined touchdowns (28 passing, six rushing and one receiving) to break the team’s single-season record of 34 set by Hall of Famer Jim Kelly in 1991.
 His 28 TDs passing rank second most on the team list, and five behind the single-season record set by Kelly in ’91.